marcus0x62/quixotic/README.md

 static websites to make the content less useful to bots and LLMs.
 More information and instructions are [on the web page](https://marcusb.org/hacks/quixotic.html)

+# MSRV

+ You'll need 1.81.0 or later to build Quixotic.

 # What's New
 * January-25-2025: Fixed a bug related to extension-less files.
 Documented MSRV.
 * January-17-2025: add support (enabled by default) for image